 Turn your plain chicken breast into a simple Italian one by putting a dash of rosemary and oregano on it.

-Other simple, yet flavourful and healthy spices that make your dishes savoury are chili power curry powder, thyme, paprika, or cayenne pepper.
+Other simple, yet flavourful and healthy spices that make your dishes savoury are chilli powder curry powder, thyme, paprika, or cayenne pepper.

-Spices also are known to curb health aliments.
+Spices also are known to curb health ailments.
 For example, oregano is a great spice to boost your immune system, whereas paprika is rich in antioxidants that can fight off diseases and inflammation.